eebette/bank_scrapers/README.md

   correct institution).
 These values for can be found in each scraper's documentation below.
 * The scraper will NOT delete the file once it is done.
 Maintaining this directory is up to you.

-> While automating getting SMS messages with OTP codes from your phone to .txt files on your PC is outside the scope of
+> Automating getting SMS messages with OTP codes from your phone to .txt files on your PC is outside the scope of
 > this project, [SMS to URL Forwarder](https://f-droid.org/packages/tech.bogomolov.incomingsmsgateway/) and
 > [webhook](https://github.com/adnanh/webhook) is a good place to start.